 Its ability to remove toxins from the earth means unwanted, potentially harmful compounds can accumulate in the plant itself and, therefore, be present in the products it is used in.
-If you purchase CBD products from a supplier who fails to provide a COA, it is impossible to know that their products are pure, safe, and effective.
+If you purchase products containing skin conditioning CBD from a supplier who fails to provide a COA, it is impossible to know that their products are pure, safe, and effective.

 Delta-9-tetrahydrocannabinol (THC) assessment

 COAs also test for the presence of THC in a product, the cannabinoid in cannabis responsible for making you high.
 While all legal CBD products are derived from hemp (Cannabis Sativa L.), which has very low concentrations of THC, it is vital for both patients and healthcare practitioners to know that their CBD topicals have negligible to non-detectable levels of THC in them.